Overcoming design challenges to make your business circular

 Finally, if it cannot be reused, industrial waste can often be recycled, either on-site, if volumes are sufficient, or off-site.
-In Ijmuiden, the Netherlands, a Tata Steel plant uses two large on-site hydrochloric acid recovery plants that turn waste hydrochloric acid pickle liquor into ready-to-reuse hydrochloric acid and ferric-oxide.
-To supply LafargeHolcim cement plants around the world, Geocycle collects waste to recycle mineral content.
+In Ijmuiden, the Netherlands, a Tata Steel plant uses two large on-site hydrochloric acid recovery plants that turn waste hydrochloric acid pickle liquor into ready-to-reusereuseThe repeated use of a product or component for its intended purpose without significant modification. hydrochloric acid and ferric-oxide.
+To supply LafargeHolcim cement plants around the world, Geocycle collects waste to recyclerecycleTransform a product or component into its basic materials or substances and reprocessing them into new materials. mineral content.
 These materials are used in substitution to virgin materials such as limestone, clay or iron, for clinker production.

 By using new technologies and processes, a growing amount of industrial waste is being recycled.
 For example, today, significant quantities of bearing waste are generated by the aerospace, automotive, circuit board and metal finishing sectors, without recovery of valuable materials from the waste streams.
 But by combining technologies, electro-coagulation, material digestion and electrowinning, a European project has developed a recycling system that can recover metal from primarily waste sludge, which could help to boost the recycling rate of these sectors.
 In Italy, Italtecno has designed a technology to recover spent caustic soda used in dies pickling processes for the aluminium extrusion industry.